Altered Gravity

 Altered Gravity projects take the form of workshops, collaborations, and research-informed movement sessions.
 These programs invite participants to explore how their own bodies respond to unfamiliar physical environments and to reflect on what those experiences reveal about perception and adaptation.

-This work is relevant to researchers, educators, artists, and organizations interested in human movement, space environments, and the future of life beyond Earth.
+This work is relevant to researchers, educators, artists, and organizations interested in human movement, space environments, film and media producers, and the future of life beyond Earth.